fieryhenry/bcps/README.md

 `src/bcps/blueprints/presents`.
 You should read the [Flask documentation](https://flask.palletsprojects.com) to understand how to create your own endpoints.

+Note that the frida script also forces the verification of the nyanko signture, so as long as the Nyanko-Signature header is present, the server will accept the request. (see present.py for an example of how to do this.)

 You should place your blueprints in the `src/bcps/blueprints` directory.
 You can then add the blueprint to the app in the `src/bcps/blueprints/__init__.py` file.